2024 Scholarships - Lee County | CampusReel

 2024 Lee County Scholarships

 Lee County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 92% of Lee County residents in Alabama over the age of 25 have graduated with a professional degree - 18% have completed high school.
+Despite high costs, 37% of Lee County residents in Florida over the age of 25 have graduated with a professional degree - 13% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Lee County residents in Alabama will continue to need help paying for college.
-3,453 men and 3,152 women are enrolled in grades 9-12 while 11,751 men 12,594 women are currently undergraduates in college.
+It’s clear that Lee County residents in Florida will continue to need help paying for college.
+12,984 men and 12,309 women are enrolled in grades 9-12 while 7,966 men 10,773 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Lee County residents and can help pay for school in a variety of ways.
 Lee County scholarships, whether they are exclusively available to Lee County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Lee County residents.

 How much total award money and scholarships are available for Lee County residents?